HallerPatrick/AI-Birds-LeveGANerator/README.md

 `/nn` Contains relevant data for the GAN algorithm

+`/game` This folder contains the unity game aswell as the agend and server to use

 `/baseline` holds the base line procedual level generator provided by the AI Birds competition

 `/raw_level_builder` are the tools to generate images from the level XMLs

 `/conture_detector` detecting the contures of the object (shapes) in the generated img of the nn

+`/xml_generator` contains the code to produce the xmls from the nn

 ## Project Flow